namadjidku/CarND-Traffic-Sign-Classifier-Project/README.md

-#### 3. Describe how you trained your model.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.
+#### 3. Training model:

-To train the model, I used a batch size of 128, 100 epochs, and a learning rate of 0.001.
-The optimizer used is AdamOptimizer with softmax cross entropy objective function.
+The model was trained with a batch size of 128 for 100 epochs and learning rate of 0.001, AdamOptimizer and softmax cross entropy objective function.

-#### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.
+#### 4. Approach taken for finding a solution.

-My final model results were:
+The final model's performance results are:
 * training set accuracy of 0.989
 * validation set accuracy of 0.968
 * test set accuracy of 0.952

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?

-The first architecture I tried was Lenet-5 with rgb normalized images.
-* What were some problems with the initial architecture?

-The accuracy on validation set was approximately 90%.
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

-Based on the high training accuracy and lower validation accuracy we can claim that LeNeT-5 model suffers from overfitting with traffic sign data.
-To avoid overfitting I added to the initial structure two dropouts with keeping probability 0.5.
+The architecture of the NN we used to address classification of the traffic signs is Lenet-5 with rgb normalized images.
+Based on the high training accuracy (99%) and lower validation accuracy (90%), we concluded that the model suffered from overfitting.
+To avoid overfitting we added to the initial architecture two dropouts layers with a keeping probability of 0.5.
 Dropout is added after the first pooling layer and befor the last fully-connected layer.
-To improve training of the network, I tried to balance the training data set via augmenting data.
-* Which parameters were tuned?
-How were they adjusted and why?

-I adjusted the number of epochs (100) since the validation accuracy was increasing.
-I am still not convinced myself with this value, as the increase should be monotonic, for me it is increasing but with small jumps.
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-As I have already described adding dropouts helped to decrease overfitting.
+Augmenting the training dataset, adding dropouts and tuning the number of epochs resulted in achieving 96.8% validation accuracy.
 Considering the semantic complexity of the images (the images are quite simple) and their small size (32x32), two convolutional layers performed well.

 ### Test a Model on New Images

-#### 1. Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.
+#### 1. German traffic signs found in web:

-Here are five German traffic signs that I found on the web:

 ![alt text][image6]

 The images were chosen to test the network against different lighting conditions for traffic signs.
 The first and third images were chosen as examples of a dark image.
 The second, fourth and fifth images have similar lighting conditions.

-#### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

-Here are the results of the prediction:
+#### 2. Model's predictions.

+Prediction results:

 | Image			              |     Prediction	        					|
 |:---------------------------:|:-------------------------------------------:|